 Mistake 7: Dragging your feet

-Easily one of the most common house buying mistakes that first-time buyers make is dragging their feet.
+Easily one of the most common mistakes when buying a home that first-time buyers make is dragging their feet.
 Understandably, it’s tough to ensure make sure you make a careful decision, but speed is as important.

 So, don’t take too long to make it.
 Losing out on a property because someone beat you to it is heartbreaking, especially if your offer would have been higher!